-The director expects the present level of activity to improve in the foreseable future.
+The director expects the present level of activity to improve in the foreseable future, since with effect from June 2019, the Company was operating from two showrooms.

 Reserves

 The results for the year are set in the Statement of Comprehensive Income on page 8.